 The most likely reason analogue artists, fine art connoisseurs and gallery owners scoff at digital art is the tendency for a piece to look produced rather than created.
 The presentation can be flat...perfect for monitors, less impressive hanging on gallery walls.
 This is where use of texture, lighting manipulation, layer effects and printing medium can make the difference.

-In this piece, 'Flamenka', many visitors at my last art show asked if it was painted on wood.
-That visitors actually thought it was 'painted' is a testament to my knowledge of
+In this piece, Flamenka, many visitors at my last art show asked if it was painted on wood.
+That visitors actually thought it was 'painted' is a testament to my knowledge of digital effects and the

-digital effects and use of texture.
+the use of texture layers.
 For a digital artist, texture is the grand illustionist, the media manipulator.
 The master of the 'lie' (I'm being dramatic).

 Here are a few of my pieces that are often mistaken for watercolor medium.
-That art enthusiasts (enthusiasts, not snobs....haha) can't tell the difference between my digital
+That art enthusiasts (enthusiasts, not snobs) can't tell the difference between my digital watercolor and an analogue

-watercolor and an actual watercolor painting is a compliment to my technique and I don't take that lightly.
+watercolor is a compliment to my technique and I don't take that lightly.
 Because it's the enthusiasts I like cultivating.
-Art for art's sake.
-Art that doesn't ask you to match the decor or furniture.
+Those who appreciate a variety of mediums and styles.
+Those who appreciate art that doesn't ask you to match the decor or furniture.
 Art that won't ask you to take a 2nd on your mortgage just for the satisfaction of hanging it on your wall.
-(I'm being dramatic again and just as scathing as the analogues).
+I'm being dramatic again and just as scathing as the analogues.

-So for those of you who are contemplating a career (or hobby) in fine digital art, I say go for it.
-So what if we use gaming mouses and styluses rather than paintbrushes and paint is replaced by pixels.
+So for those of you who are contemplating a career or hobby in fine digital art, I say go for it.
+So what if we use a gaming or stylus rather than paintbrushes and paint is replaced by pixels.
 Power supply, or lack of, is the only real enemy of the digital tribe.
-We're hip, we're edgy, we're cheeky, we're fun, we're the rogue wave of art (or so I like to tell myself in moments of overly-inflated ego).
-Don't let the 'analogues' rain on your parade.
+We're hip, we're edgy, we're cheeky, we're fun, we're the rogue wave of art, or so I like to tell myself in moments of delusion.
+Don't let the analogues rain on your parade.
 Create that digital art and OWN IT.
-Say it loud and proud: I'm a digital artist, I'm mad as hell and I'm not going to take it anymore!
+Say it loud and proud: I'm a digital artist and I'm not going to take it anymore!
 Or something to that dramatic effect.